Xbox

-Xbox is a video gaming brand created and owned by Microsoft.
-The brand consists of five video game consoles, as well as applications (games), streaming services, an online service by the name of Xbox network, and the development arm by the name of Xbox Game Studios.
+Xbox is a video gaming brand that consists of four main home video game console lines, as well as applications (video games), the streaming service Xbox Cloud Gaming, and online services such as the Xbox network and Xbox Game Pass.
+The brand is owned by Microsoft Gaming, a division of Microsoft.

 The brand was first introduced in the United States in November 2001, with the launch of the original Xbox console.
+The Xbox branding was formerly, from 2012 to 2015, used as Microsoft's digital media entertainment brand replacing Zune.
+In 2022, Microsoft expanded its gaming business and reorganized Xbox to become part of its newly formed Microsoft Gaming division.
+Under Microsoft Gaming, Xbox's first-party publishers are Xbox Game Studios, ZeniMax Media (Bethesda Softworks), and Activision Blizzard (Activision, Blizzard Entertainment, and King), who own numerous studios and successful franchises.

 The original device was the first video game console offered by an American company after the Atari Jaguar stopped sales in 1996.
 It reached over 24 million units sold by May 2006.
-Microsoft's second console, the Xbox 360, was released in 2005 and has sold 86 million units as of October 2021.
-The third console, the Xbox One, was released in November 2013 and has sold 51 million units.
+Microsoft's second console, the Xbox 360, was released in 2005 and has sold 86 million units as of October 2015.
+The third console, the Xbox One, was released in November 2013 and has sold 58 million units.
 The fourth line of Xbox consoles, the Xbox Series X and Series S, were released in November 2020.
 The head of Xbox is Phil Spencer, who succeeded former head Marc Whitten in late March 2014.

 History

 When Sony Computer Entertainment first announced the PlayStation 2 in 1999, the company had positioned the console as a centerpiece for home entertainment, as it not only would play video games, but also could play audio CDs and video DVDs.
 Microsoft, whose business had been primarily in supporting the personal computer (PC) business with its Windows operating system, software, and games, saw the PlayStation 2 as a threat to the personal computer.

 Four engineers from Microsoft's DirectX team—Kevin Bachus, Seamus Blackley, Ted Hase and DirectX team leader Otto Berkes, began to envision what a Microsoft console to compete against the PlayStation 2 would be like.
 They designed a system that would use many hardware components in common with PCs, effectively running a version of Windows and DirectX to power the games on the console.
 This approach would make it easy for developers on Windows to build games for their new system, differentiating itself from the custom hardware solutions of most consoles.
 Numerous names were suggested for this console, including "Direct X Box", and the "Windows Entertainment Project".
 Microsoft's marketing team conducted consumer surveys of the name, using the name "Xbox" as a control believing this would be least desirable, but found that this had the highest preference from their tests, and was selected as the name of the console.

-While the original Xbox had modest sales, Microsoft took a large financial loss to support it.
-However, its performance was sufficient to convince the company to continue to produce the line.
-Since its release, there have been four generations of Xbox, with the most recent being the Xbox Series X and Series S units.
-The Xbox has become a direct competitor to Sony's PlayStation brand, both offering high performance gaming systems at roughly similar specifications.